rmrk-team/evm-sample-contracts/contracts/NestingMultiResource/README.md

 Let's take a moment to examine the core of this implementation, the `RMRKNestingMultiResourceImpl`.

-It uses `RMRKMintingUtils`, `RMRKCollectionMetadata` and `RMRKMultiResource` smart contracts from `RMRK` stack as well as OpenZeppelin's `Strings` utility.
+It uses `RMRKRoyalties`, `RMRKNestingMultiResource`, `RMRKCollectionMetadata` and `RMRKMintingUtils` smart contracts from `RMRK` stack.
 To dive deeper into their operation, please refer to their respective documentation.

 Two errors are defined: